 Performance Outcome Deemed-to-Satisfy Criteria / Designated Performance Feature Land-based Aquaculture PO 1.1 DTS/DPF 1.1 Land-based aquaculture and associated components are sited and designed to mitigate adverse impacts on nearby sensitive receivers.
-Land-based aquaculture and associated components are located to satisfy all of the following: (a) 200m or more from a sensitive receiver in other ownership (b) 500m or more from the boundary of a zone primarily intended to accommodate sensitive receivers.
+Land-based aquaculture and associated components are located to satisfy all of the following: (a) 200m or more from a sensitive receiver in other ownership (b) 500m or more from the boundary of a zone primarily intended to accommodate sensitive receivers or The development is the subject of an aquaculture lease and/or licence (as applicable) granted under the Aquaculture Act 2001 .
 PO 1.2 DTS/DPF 1.2 Land-based aquaculture and associated components are sited and designed to prevent surface flows from entering ponds in a 1% AEP sea flood level event.
 None are applicable.
 PO 1.3 DTS/DPF 1.3 Land-based aquaculture and associated components are sited and designed to prevent pond leakage that would pollute groundwater.
-None are applicable.
+The development is the subject of an aquaculture lease and/or licence (as applicable) granted under the Aquaculture Act 2001 .
 PO 1.4 DTS/DPF 1.4 Land-based aquaculture and associated components are sited and designed to prevent farmed species escaping and entering into any waters.
-None are applicable.
+The development is the subject of an aquaculture lease and/or licence (as applicable) granted under the Aquaculture Act 2001 .
 PO 1.5 DTS/DPF 1.5 Land-based aquaculture and associated components, including intake and discharge pipes, are designed to minimise the need to traverse sensitive areas to minimise impact on the natural environment.
 None are applicable.
 PO 1.6 DTS/DPF 1.6